 - a) Prior to the occupation of the development, a Parking Management Plan shall be submitted to and agreed in writing with the planning authority.
-The plan shall: - identify the total number of car parking spaces to be assigned permanently and solely for the residential units and for the childcare facility. - ii. shall indicate how these and other spaces (e.g., visitor) within the development shall be assigned, segregated by user, and continually managed. - b) Prior to the occupation of the development, a Mobility Management Plan shall be submitted to and agreed in writing with the planning authority.
-This shall provide for incentives to encourage the use of public transport, cycling, walking, and carpooling by residents/ visitors/ staff, and to reduce and regulate the extent of parking.
+The plan shall: - identify the total number of car parking spaces to be assigned permanently and solely for the residential units.

+- ii. shall indicate how these and other spaces (e.g., visitor) within the development shall be assigned, segregated by user, and continually managed. - b) Prior to the occupation of the development, a Mobility Management Plan shall be submitted to and agreed in writing with the planning authority.
+This shall provide for incentives to encourage the use of public transport, cycling, walking, and carpooling by residents/ visitors, and to reduce and regulate the extent of parking.
 The plan shall be prepared and implemented by the management company for all units within the development.

-Reason: To ensure that adequate parking facilities are permanently available to serve the proposed residential units and childcare facility, and encourage the use of sustainable modes of transport.
+Reason: To ensure that adequate parking facilities are permanently available to serve the proposed residential units, and encourage the use of sustainable modes of transport.